Gov. Evers will be in Racine Wednesday

 Those expected to deliver remarks also include Department of Transportation Secretary Craig Thompson, State Rep. Greta Neubauer, and other city and state officials.

-The nine all-electric buses represents 25% of the city’s fleet.
+The nine all-electric buses represent 25% of the city’s fleet.
 Racine will have the largest electric fleet in the state.

 The transition to electric buses was possible through a $6 million grant from the Wisconsin Department of Administration’s Volkswagen Transit Capital Assistance Grant Program, which funded the purchase of the buses and related infrastructure after Volkswagen was forced to pay a fine of $33.3 billion for cheating on emissions tests.